 this photo past the gate you can see.

-following photos (below) are from what remains of a
+The following photos (below) are from what remains of a small group

-The small rectangle you can see below the G.P.O. letters
+Note: The small rectangle you can see below the G.P.O. letters (typically)

 Underground Electrical Cable 'Location Marker' Tile.